clBTC (CLBTC) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 clBTC Historical Price

-According to the latest data gathered on clBTC live price page, the current price of clBTC is 96,893USD.
-The circulating supply of clBTC(CLBTC) is 7.72K CLBTC , giving it a market capitalization of $742.74M.
+According to the latest data gathered on clBTC live price page, the current price of clBTC is 100,005USD.
+The circulating supply of clBTC(CLBTC) is 7.72K CLBTC , giving it a market capitalization of $773.20M.

 The clBTC Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of CLBTC based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.